wermos/website/lessons/mathematics-physics-for-computer-graphics/geometry/row-major-vs-column-major-vector.md

 \end{bmatrix}
 $$

-The axes of the coordinates system are written vertically.
-Now if you have if you use row-major:
+The axes of the coordinate system are written vertically.
+Now if you have you use row-major:

 $$
 M =